20 Instances of Death

 We think he is minutes away.

-We think that it will happen
+We think that it will happen in the next few hours.

 We think we should start making phone calls.